BrianK64/Travel_Assistant/README.md

   ## Description
   Here, the entry "Accomodation" has number count # attached to account for switching hotels, inns, etc.\
-  Start_Date stands for date the travel starts.\
+  *Start_Date* stands for date the travel starts.\
-  End_date stands for date the travel ends.\
+  *End_date* stands for date the travel ends.\
-  Location stands for the location/area the use is staying\
+  *Location* stands for the location/area the use is staying\
-  Count stands for the number of people the user is traveling with, including user themselves.\
+  *Count* stands for the number of people the user is traveling with, including user themselves.\
-  Theme stands for the main purpose of the trip, be it vacation, adventure, business, etc.\
+  *Theme* stands for the main purpose of the trip, be it vacation, adventure, business, etc.\
-  Accomodation stands for the place you are staying thoroughout the trip.
+  *Accomodation* stands for the place you are staying thoroughout the trip.
 Note users can have more than one accomodation during the entire travel duration.\
-  Accomodation_Duration stands for the duration for which the user is staying at specific accomodation cite.\
+  *Accomodation_Duration* stands for the duration for which the user is staying at specific accomodation cite.\
-  Pet stands for the presence of pet
+  *Pet* stands for the presence of pet as a boolean value

+  ## Validation
+  *Start_date* should come before **End_date*.\
+  *Accomodation#* should fall within the entire duration of travel.\
+  *Count* filed should be a positive integer.\
+  *Theme* should be one of the predefined definitions